What is BNPL (Buy Now, Pay Later) and How Does It Drive Revenue?

 Consumers: BNPL offers an affordable and accessible way to manage expenses through interest-free financing.
 However, responsible use is crucial to avoid accumulating unmanageable debt.
 Recent data shows that more than 50% of consumers in the Middle East, North Africa, and Pakistan will use BNPL in 2022, underlining strong demand across emerging markets.

-Merchants: BNPL can drive significant business growth by increasing:
+BNPL for Merchants: This can drive significant business growth by increasing:

 • Conversion rates